umrlastig/laura-wenclik/README.md

     {"name": "Books", "role": "Reviewer", "year": 2015, "type": "BREW", "description": "European Handbook of Crowdsourced Geographic Information", "url": "https://www.ubiquitypress.com/site/books/10.5334/bax/"}
 ],

+Regarding the reviewing activities in *journals*, the metadata to fill in the json files are the following:
+- *name*, i.e. the text that appears on the left of the line in the visualization, which is the short name of the journal or a short name that gathers several journals (for instance "Other GIS" below gathers reviewing activities in several journals where the activities are not regular enough to deserve a full line).
+- *role*, which can be either "Reviewer" or "Guest Editor".
+- *year*, the year of the reviewing activity, which may be different from the publication year of the article (if it is published).
+- *type* that encodes the role and the amount of papers reviewed, "JREW1" for Reviewer of 1 paper that year,  "JREW2" for Reviewer of 2 papers that year,  "JREW3" for Reviewer of 3 or more papers that year, and "JGED3" for Guest Editor.
+Other possible options can be added here, but it will require a modification of the **reviewing.js** file.
+- *description*, i.e. the full name of the journal ("Transactions in GIS" in the first example below, for the "TiGIS" name).
+- *url*, the URL of the journal, not of the reviewed papers.

 >  "journals": [
-   {"name": "TiGIS", "role": "Reviewer", "year": 2011, "type": "JREW1", "description": "Transactions in GIS", "url": "https://onlinelibrary.wiley.com/journal/14679671"}, {"name": "IJGI", "role": "Reviewer", "year": 2012, "type": "JREW1", "description": "ISPRS International Journal of Geo-Information", "url": "https://www.mdpi.com/journal/ijgi"}, {"name": "IJGI", "role": "Reviewer", "year": 2013, "type": "JREW1", "description": "ISPRS International Journal of Geo-Information", "url": "https://www.mdpi.com/journal/ijgi"}, ],
+   {"name": "TiGIS", "role": "Reviewer", "year": 2011, "type": "JREW1", "description": "Transactions in GIS", "url": "https://onlinelibrary.wiley.com/journal/14679671"}, {"name": "IJGI", "role": "Reviewer", "year": 2012, "type": "JREW1", "description": "ISPRS International Journal of Geo-Information", "url": "https://www.mdpi.com/journal/ijgi"}, {"name": "IJGI", "role": "Reviewer", "year": 2013, "type": "JREW1", "description": "ISPRS International Journal of Geo-Information", "url": "https://www.mdpi.com/journal/ijgi"}, {"name": "Other GIS", "role": "Reviewer", "year": 2017, "type": "JREW1", "description": "Other journals in GIS", "url": ""}, ],

+Regarding the reviewing activities in *conferences*, the metadata to fill in the json files are the following:
+- *name*, i.e. the text that appears on the left of the line in the visualization, which is the short name of the conference series (for instance "GeneICA" below stands for the reviewing activities in the ICA Workshops on Generalisation and Multiple Representation).
+- *role*, which can be either "Reviewer", "PC Member/Associate Chair", or "Chair".
+- *year*, the year of the reviewing activity, which may be different from the  year of the conference.
+- *type* that encodes the role, "CHAIR" for chair of the conference,  "JREW2" for Reviewer of 2 papers that year,  "PCM" for program committee member, and "CREW" for simple reviewer.
+Other possible options can be added here, but it will require a modification of the **reviewing.js** file.
+- *description*, i.e. the full name of the conference.
+- *url*, the URL of the conference, not of the reviewed papers.

 >  "conferences": [
      {"name": "GeneICA", "role": "Reviewer", "year": 2011, "type": "CREW", "description": "14th ICA Workshop on Generalisation and Multiple Representation", "url": "https://generalisation.icaci.org/prevevents/72-workshop-2011-general-information.html"},